JYeoMJ/Explainable-AI/README.md

 *The decision rules reveal exactly which features and thresholds drive the predictions.*

 #### Example: Linear and Logistic Regression with Visualization

+The following code demonstrates how linear and logistic regression models can provide interpretability through their coefficients.
+We also use simple visualizations to illustrate feature importance:

 ```python
 from sklearn.preprocessing import MinMaxScaler